dennis-kk/kdb/README.md

 3. leave
 4. leavekey

-For example, there is a space `a.b.c` and several attributes in space `a.b.c`: `a.b.c.c1`, `a.b.c.c2`.
+For example, there is a space `a.b.c` and several objects in space `a.b.c`: `a.b.c.c1`, `a.b.c.c2`.
 I subscribe the key: `subkey a.b.c.c2`, the PUB event occurs when someone run store command.
-I also can subscribe the whole space: `sub a.b.c` or `sub a`, the PUB event coming when any attribute in space has been changed.
+I also can subscribe the whole space: `sub a.b.c` or `sub a`, the PUB event coming when any object in space has been changed.
-`leavekey a.b.c.c2` cancel the PUB/SUB mode for the attribute, `leave a.b` cancel the PUB/SUB mode for the space.
+`leavekey a.b.c.c2` cancel the PUB/SUB mode for the object, `leave a.b` cancel the PUB/SUB mode for the space.

 # Plugin
 User can write the plugin to hook the event in `kdb` process, the plugin is a common .dll or .so and expose some predefined API: